History of the Jews in Panama: Union Period with Colombia

 The organized Jewish community in Panama has existed since the 1820s.

 When the Isthmus joined Simón Bolívar’s Federation project, a new wave of Jewish migration took place, revitalizing Mosaic faith in the Isthmus.
 These early Jewish immigrants arrived under a new policy that initially promoted religious freedom in the newly independent territories.
 They played a crucial role as intermediaries and translators, acting as liaisons between the local population and foreigners arriving or passing through the region, thanks to their proficiency in multiple languages such as German, Spanish, French, English, Dutch, and Papiamento.

 Both Sephardic Jews and Ashkenazi Jews began arriving in significant numbers in Panama during the mid-19th century, attracted by economic opportunities such as the construction of the transoceanic railroad and the California Gold Rush.
 This migratory influx marked an important chapter in the history of Panama’s Jewish community.

+The first synagogue, Kol She'erith Israel, was founded in 1876 in the city of Colon.

 Today

 During the 1990s, around 7,000 Jews lived in Panama, including around 1,000 Israelis.
 By 2014, the Jewish population was between 12,000 to 14,000.

-The current Jewish population of Panama is around 25,000 and is centered in Panama City.
+The current Jewish population of Panama is around 15,000 and is centered in Panama City.
 Small but growing, Panama has the largest Jewish population in Central America.
 Well-integrated into Panama's social and political life, Panama is the only country other than Israel to have had two Jewish presidents during the 20th century: Max Delvalle Maduro in April 1967, and Eric Arturo Delvalle Cohen-Henriquez from 1985 to 1988.
-Additionally, Mayer Mizrachi, another member of the Jewish community, was elected mayor.
+Additionally, Mayer Mizrachi, another member of the Jewish community, was elected Mayor of Panama City.

 Kosher food

 The majority of Panamanian Jews keep kosher or maintain a kosher kitchen at home.
-Panama City, often considered a kosher paradise, boasts several dozen establishments offering kosher food, including restaurants, markets, bakeries, and catering services.
+Panama City, often considered a kosher paradise, boasts over 50 establishments offering kosher food, including restaurants, markets, bakeries, and catering services.
 Super Kosher is a 1,500 square meter kosher supermarket in Panama City that sells almost 10,000 kosher products, making it the largest kosher market in the world outside of Israel.
 Another notable kosher supermarket in panama is Deli K, which primarily sells imported products from Israel.